 The Commission will take evidence at hearing and make inquiry into the questions at issue to determine the substantial rights of the parties, and to this end hearsay evidence may be received.
-The party having the burden of proof shall have the right to open and close.
-Each party shall be allowed 20 minutes in which to present evidence unless prior arrangement is made through the Commission to extend hearing time.

-A. Continuances.
-The parties should be prepared to present evidence at the time and place scheduled for hearing.
-A motion to continue will be granted only when it appears that material or irreparable harm may result if not granted.
+A. Continuances. - The parties should be prepared to present evidence at the time and place scheduled for hearing.
+A motion to continue will be granted at the discretion of the Commission upon a showing of good cause.

-B. Evidence.
+B. Evidence. -

 - 1. Stipulations to agreed facts shall be included in the record.
 Each exhibit offered shall be marked and identified, and the record shall show whether it was admitted in evidence. - 2.
-Reports and records of physicians and reports of medical care directed by physicians may be admitted in evidence as testimony by physicians or medical care providers.
-Upon timely motion, any party shall have the right to cross-examine the source of a medical document offered for admission in evidence. - 3.
-The parties shall specifically designate, by author, deponent and date, medical reports, records or depositions to be received in evidence.
-Those portions of a deposition to be included in the record must be specifically identified by page and line. - 4.
-Medical reports, records or deposition portions designated by the parties or included by the Commission will be admitted into evidence.
+Reports and records, and depositions of health care providers, and reports of medical care directed by physicians shall be admitted in evidence.
+Upon timely motion, any party has the right to cross-examine the source of a medical document offered for admission in evidence. - 3.
+The parties by the beginning of the hearing shall specifically designate, with a chronological table of contents, by author, deponent, and date, medical reports, or records to be received in evidence.
+Depositions will only be made part of the record pursuant to Rule 1.8(G).
+The requirements of this provision may be modified or waived for pro se litigants.

-Rule 2.3 Expedited Hearing
+2.3 Expedited Hearing. -